peymathi/threejs-rubiks-cube/README.md

 - 8 corner piece cubes: each corner piece is a part of 3 face groups
 - 12 middle piece cubes: each middle piece is a part of 2 face groups

+### MainCube

+MainCube is a class to represent the entire cube.
+It contains the Group which has all of the Face groups.
+It has a method to build each of the faces.

+### Face

+Face is a class to represent a face of the cube.
+It contains a position (posx, negx, posy, etx.), a Group, and an array of the current cubes in the group.

+### Cube

+Cube is a class to represent a single piece.
+Because an Object3D can only be a part of one group at a time in THREE.js, the cube class has a reference to the current group (default is the MainCube) and an array of all the faces that the cube is a currently a part of.

 ## Cubes

 Each cube is a Mesh made from a BoxGeometry and array of basic and phong materials.
 Basic materials load a PNG texture to represent a color of the Rubik's cube whereas Phong materials are just the color black.
-Every cube is a part of 1 or more groups.
-The cubes themselves do not move or rotate, but the groups do move.
-Corner and middle piece cubes will have to leave and join groups from rotating different faces of the cube.
+Every cube is a part of 1 or more faces.
+The cubes themselves do not move or rotate, but the groups move which moves the cubes in each group.
+Corner and middle piece cubes will have to leave and join groups from rotating to different faces of the cube.

 ## User Input